 Reducing the Risks of Working at Height

 Any activity in the workplace that meets these regulations should be subjected to a working at heights risk assessment, in accordance with the proper health and safety regulations.
 The risks involved need to be identified and eliminated and suitable control measures need to be introduced.

 Supervisors and managers can take a health and safety course in order to know how to assess these risks and enforce the appropriate working practices.
-A certificate or diploma level general NEBOSH health and safety course will cover all of the dangers of working at height, the relevant laws and regulations, how to conduct a risk assessment and how to implement safe working procedures.
+A certificate or diploma level general NEBOSH health and safety course will cover all of the dangers of working at height, the relevant laws and regulations, how to conduct a working at heights risk assessment and how to implement safe working procedures.